aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

 > The dataset used for this competition is synthetic, but based on a real dataset and generated using a CTGAN.
 The original dataset deals with predicting the amount of an insurance claim.
 Although the features are anonymized, they have properties relating to real-world features.

 An important point is that we are not going to perform an Exploratory Data Analysis (EDA) or any Feature Engineering (FE) besides what is stricly necessary in order to use XGBoost.
-The only focus of this post is **hyper-parameter optimization of XGBoost with Optuna** and it would be too long to describe the whole process of making a model with a new dataset.
+The only focus of this post is **hyper-parameter optimization of XGBoost with Optuna** and it would be too long to describe here the whole process of making a model with a new dataset.

 ## Imports